Joint Diffusion for Universal Hand-Object Grasp Generation: Experiments

 \subsection{Ablation Study}

-During training, we fuse multiple datasets with heterogeneous annotations to gain as rich object shape and grasp data as possible.
-This shows the flexibility of our method to be trained with different supervision.
-However, it also introduces additional variance and potential noise to measure the performance contribution from our methodology.
-Therefore, we provide ablation studies here to better understand the method's performance.
+We now provide ablation studies to show the contributions of different resources to our method's final performance.

 \textbf{Ablation of grasp generation on unseen objects.} To provide transparent experimental conclusions, we ablate the training data on the model generation quality.
-Because OakInk-train data is used for training, which can be biasedly similar to the OakInk-test split, we use the objects from ARCTIC~\cite{fan2023arctic} to measure the conditional generation quality on unseen objects.
+We use the objects from ARCTIC~\citep{fan2023arctic} to measure the conditional generation quality on unseen objects.
 The quantitative evaluation results are shown in~\Cref{tab:ablation_arctic}.
 Compared to using only OakInk-Shape data for training, adding GRAB data and object shapes from Object-only datasets both improves the generalization qualities.
-The improvement from extra GRAB data is easy to explain as training with more data usually improves the generalizability of the model.
-It is interesting that adding the object-only datasets also boosts the performance.
-We believe this is because the extra object data improves the robustness and generalizability of the object encoding and representation modules.
-It improves the latent representation that the diffusion model learns to generate.
+The improvement from extra GRAB data is easy to explain as training with more HOI data improves the generalizability of the model while it is interesting that adding the object-only datasets also boosts the performance.
+We believe this is because the extra object data improves the robustness and generalizability of the object encoding.
+It extends the latent representation expressiveness that the diffusion model learns to generate.

 \textbf{Ablation of unconditional generation quality.} The ability to generate both hand and object to form a grasp is another main contribution.
 We are interested in whether it can benefit from the additional training data as well.
 We present the ablation study in~\Cref{tab:ablation}.
 Similar to the conditional generation ablation study results, the unconditional generation quality also benefits from additional training data consistently.
 The metrics of Pene.
 Dep., Intsec.
 Vol. and Sim.
 Disp.
 Mean indicate that the generated hand-object pair improves plausibility along with adding more training data.
 The increasing user scoring result suggests that the generated object and hand also become more and more visually realistic along with adding more training data.